Do you want moderate comments on your WordPress site but don’t know where to get started?

 Default post settings

-The first option in this section allows your blog to notify other blogs when you link to them in an article.
-The second option allows similar notifications from other blogs to be accepted on your site.
+The first option allows your blog to notify other blogs when you link to them in an article.
+The second option accepts notifications when they link to your articles.

-These are called pingbacks and trackbacks, and we recommend you uncheck both of these options.
-The first option can slow down your entire site, and the second option would bring you a lot of spam comments.
+These notifications are called pingbacks and trackbacks, and we recommend you uncheck both of these options.
+The first option can slow down your entire site, and the second option could bring you a lot of spam comments.

-The third option on the article settings screen is ‘Allow people to post comments on new posts,’ enabling comments for all new articles you write on your WordPress site.
-It is important to note that you can turn comments on and off for individual articles as we showed you earlier in this article.
+The third option on the article settings screen is ‘Allow people to post comments on new posts.’
+It enables comments for all new articles you write on your WordPress blog.

 Other comment settings

-Under the other comment settings section, you will notice the first option as ‘Comment author must fill out name and email.’
+In this section, you will notice the first option is ‘Comment author must fill out name and email.’
 This option makes it mandatory for comment authors to provide a name and email address with their comments.

 You need to check this option unless you want to allow anonymous commenting on your website.

-There is also an option to require users to register to your site before leaving a comment however, in our opinion, it’s not necessary for most sites.
+There is also an option to require users to register on your site before leaving a comment.
+However, in our opinion, it’s not necessary for most sites as it may discourage new users from interacting with your post.

 You will also see the option for closing comments on older articles.
 Some website owners use this to prevent spam, but it’s completely a personal preference.

-Having too many levels can distort the readability of comments.
-The default setting of 5 levels is good enough for most WordPress themes.
+Having too many nested comments can negatively affect your page’s readability.
+The default setting of 5 levels is good enough for most WordPress websites.

-If one of your articles becomes popular and starts getting too many comments, then you will notice that the comment section will become too long.
+If one of your articles becomes popular and gets too many comments, then the comment section will become too long.
 Users will have to scroll a lot to read the latest comments on the article.

 To address this problem, you can check the option to break comments into pages.
-By default, this option allows 50 top-level comments, you can increase or decrease this.
-Choosing this option will also show the last page of comments first.
+You can also use the dropdown menu to select whether to show the last or first comment page by default.

-The next section allows you to receive emails whenever a user leaves comments on your site or whenever a comment is held for moderation.
-This option is only exciting for the first few days of your website.
-As you get more comments, these emails become annoying, so we recommend turning them off.
+The next section allows you to receive email notifications whenever a user leaves a new comment on your site or a comment is held for moderation.

-Under the ‘Before a comment appear’ section, the first option is to approve each comment manually.
+In the ‘Before a comment appears’ section, the first option is to approve each comment manually.
 Make sure this box is checked so that no comment can appear on your site without your approval.

 Below this, you will see the ‘Comment author must have a previously approved comment’ option.